QianhuiWan/TestPackages/README.md

 # UseRcpp

-This repository contains my test codes for using `RcPP` package.
+This repository contains my test codes for using `Rcpp` package.
 By using `Rcpp`, we can implement C++ codes into R more conveniently.

 ## First we need to know C++ syntax